softwaremill/react-use-promise-matcher/README.md

 };
 ```

 The hook accepts a function that returns a `Promise`, as simple as that.
 The type parameter defines the type of data wrapped by the `Promise`.
-It returns a `load` function which simply calls the function provided as an argument within the hook and a `result` object that represents the result of the asynchronous operation and lets us match its states.
+It returns an array with a `result` object that represents the result of the asynchronous operation and lets us match its states and a `load` function which simply calls the function provided as an argument within the hook.

 #### Auto-resolving the Promise on component mount

 We could also skip the `load` function call in the `useEffect` hook and tell `usePromise` to automatically start resolving by passing a second argument to the hook with some configuration:

 ```
-const { result } = usePromise<string>(() => echo("Echo!"), { autoLoad: true });
+const [result] = usePromise<string>(() => echo("Echo!"), { autoLoad: true });
 ```

 The rest of the component would still look and work exactly the same.